-- 53. Prior to the issue of a Statement of Compliance, engineering plans of the subdivision (in electronic format) are to be forwarded to Melbourne Water for approval. - 54.
+- 54.53.
+Prior to the issue of a Statement of Compliance, engineering plans of the subdivision (in electronic format) are to be forwarded to Melbourne Water for approval. - 55.54.
 Any vehicular and/or pedestrian access must be designed and constructed to comply with the following safety criteria associated with the applicable flood level. - a.
 Depth of flow does not exceed 0.3m; - b.
 Velocity of flow does not exceed 2.0m/s; - c.
-The Depth Velocity product does not exceed 0.3 m2/s.
+The Depth Velocity product does not exceed 0.3 m2/s. - 56.55.
+Prior to the commencement of works, a Site Environmental Management Plan (SEMP) must be submitted to Melbourne Water for approval.
+The SEMP must show the location and nature of environmental values identified through site environmental assessments, and includes details of measures to protect or mitigate risk to those values.
+The SEMP must include a site map detailing the location and design of all measures in relation to significant site values including the following: - a.
+Silt fencing; - b.
+Access tracks; - c.
+Spoil stockpiling; - d.
+Trenching locations;

 Date issued: Date permit comes into operation: Signature for the responsible authority:

-(or if no date is specified, the permit comes into operation on the same day as
+(or if no date is specified, the permit

+comes into operation on the same day as

 the amendment to which the permit

 applies comes into operation)

-Permit No.: T190728 Page 16 of 21
+Permit No.: T190728 Page 17 of 21